bmann/bmcnotes/pages/DWeb Vancouver___2023 Feb Planning Meeting.md

 	- Or: maybe [[CanTrust Hosting Coop]] can sponsor email hosting?
 - Volunteers per event as part of bootstrapping more conveners?
 	- Learning by doing, recruiting
-- TODO Create a GitHub org #dwebyvr
+- TODO Create a GitHub org #DWebYVR
-- TODO Write up notes in HackMD #dwebyvr
+- TODO Write up notes in HackMD #DWebYVR
 -
 -